 - Strong reflection and observation skills

-On this list you will find high paying low stress jobs for introverts!
-Whether you need a job for introverts without experience or you need a career for introverts, this list has jobs that cover a wide variety of pay ranges from part time job for introverts to full time careers for introverts.
+Whether you need a job for introverts without experience or you need a career for introverts, this list has jobs that cover a wide variety of pay ranges, from part-time jobs to full-time careers.
+They’re the best jobs for introverts that pay well.

-If you love shopping and working independently, then you could make money by shopping with Instacart.
+This isn’t an incredibly high paying job for introverts, but if you love shopping and working independently, then you could make money by shopping for Instacart.

 Instacart is a grocery service that lets customers order their groceries online.
-When there is an order available on the app, you can select it and go shop for the order.
+When an order is available on the app, you can select it and go shop for the order.
 After you shop, you’ll deliver the order to the customer.

-The pay is based on things like miles driven, size of order, and other factors.
+The pay is based on things like miles driven, size of the order and other factors.
 You can also earn a tip from the customer.

 Pay for this job is about $15 per hour.